 - Then, complete the dc stitch as usual.

-- Here is what a double crochet invisible decrease looks like.
+- Here is what a dc inv dec looks like.

 Double Crochet in Different Loops